copych/ESP32_S3_Sampler/README.md

 # TODO
 The state of the project has not gone far from POC, so don't you expect a ready-made perfect sampler.
 What's not working:
-* On polyphony overrun there are some audible clicks.
-We need to retrig voices in a more delicate way.
+* On polyphony overrun there are some audible clicks, it should retrig voices in a more delicate way.
 * Hairless MIDI doesn't work on LOLIN S3 Pro, but works on a generic board.
 * Velocity routines are mostly NOT implemented.
 * Envelope params are hard-coded